evmos/apps/apps/assets/README.md

 4. Full-Stack will approve the PR once all parameters are filled out correctly.

-5. It takes 24 hours to get the token to show up on our Assets list because the existing cache needs to be updated. - in cases of absolute urgency, we can also manually refresh the cache to show the token in a few seconds.
+5. It takes 24 hours to get the token to show up on our Assets list because the existing cache needs to be updated - in cases of absolute urgency, we can also manually refresh the cache to show the token in a few seconds.